 The EPP uses multiple measures to assess the instructional effectiveness of our program completers after the completion of their first year of employment as professional teachers.
 Two of these measures, the First Year Teacher and First Year Teacher Administrator Surveys, were constructed and are administered by the Nebraska Department of Education.
 Results from these two surveys (which provide EPP evidence to address CAEP standard 4.2) are reported back to each teacher preparation program accredited by the State of Nebraska.

-In addition, the EPP will phase in a research plan to address CAEP standards 4.1 and 4.2.
-Research will be conducted by the EPP of 6-8 program completers representing a cross-section of our programs (e.g., 1-2 elementary, 1-2 secondary, 1-2 special, and 1-2 early childhood educators).
-Data sources planned are: (a) direct observation of completers’ classroom performance (measured by the Nebraska Clinical Practice Assessment); (b) interviews with 3-5 students identified by our completers from among their students; and (c) case study (self-assessment) action research conducted by completers.
-All EPP impact data sources will be reviewed by the EPP faculty (yearly – fall semester) and the CEHS Professional Education Committee (yearly - spring semester).
+In addition, in 2022-2023, the EPP has phased in a research plan to address CAEP standards 4.1 and 4.2.
+Research has been conducted by the EPP through a pilot study with two teachers - one secondary special education teacher located in an urban area, (Special Education 7-12 program completer) and one early childhood teacher in a rural area (Inclusive Early Childhood Education program completer).
+The primary data source planned is the case study (self-assessment) action research conducted by project participants.
+All EPP impact data sources are reviewed by the EPP faculty (yearly - fall semester) and the CEHS Professional Education Committee (yearly - spring semester).

 Case Study of Education Program Completers

-Program completers one year past graduation (during their second year of professional practice) will generate a creative or scholarly product (i.e., a completer-conducted action research project) that demonstrates their impact on P-12 student learning.
-This project will require program completers to integrate the knowledge of content and pedagogy acquired throughout the program in their classroom, develop assessment plans, collect and analyze student data, and synthesize, interpret, and reflect on students’ learning to further make improvements on their teaching practices.
-Program completers will be asked to select one of three themes from the Nebraska Clinical Practice Evaluation Rubric (NCPER) specifically chosen because the rubric clearly delineates student learning as a direct outcome:
+Program completers one year past graduation (during their second year of professional practice) generate a creative or scholarly product (i.e., a completer-conducted action research project) that demonstrates their impact on P-12 student learning.
+This project requirea program completers to integrate the knowledge of content and pedagogy acquired throughout the program in their classroom, develop assessment plans, collect and analyze student data, and synthesize, interpret, and reflect on students’ learning to further make improvements on their teaching practices.
+Program completers are asked to select one of three themes from the Nebraska Clinical Practice Evaluation Rubric (NCPER) specifically chosen because the rubric clearly delineates student learning as a direct outcome:

 Assessment - Assesses for learning (NCPER Standard 6)1